Python-SIP/sip/doc/abi_12.rst

         the type's :ref:`generated type structure <ref-type-structures>`.
     :param state:
         describes the state of the C/C++ instance.

-    See :c:func:`sipReleaseTypeUS()` for a full description of the arguments.

-.. c:function:: void sipReleaseTypeUS(void *cpp, const sipTypeDef *td, int state, void *user_state)

-    This releases a wrapped C/C++ or mapped type instance to the heap if it was a temporary instance.
-It is called after a call to either :c:func:`sipConvertToTypeUS()` or :c:func:`sipForceConvertToTypeUS()`.

-    :param cpp:
-        the C/C++ instance.
-    :param td:
-        the type's :ref:`generated type structure <ref-type-structures>`.
-    :param state:
-        describes the state of the C/C++ instance.
-    :param user_state:
-        the value set by the corresponding call to :c:func:`sipConvertToTypeUS()` or :c:func:`sipForceConvertToTypeUS()`.

 .. c:function:: const char *sipResolveTypedef(const char *name)